Donate to Split This Rock

 - A letter from outgoing Executive Director Sarah Browning

 - A message from Split This Rock Board Member Danez Smith

 - A message from Chelsea Iorlano, Director of Youth Programs

 Give Today & Honor a Poet's Legacy!

-- June Jordan Circle ($5,000+): On the 10th anniversary of her death Split This Rock dedicated the 2012 Festival in June’s memory.
+- June Jordan Circle ($5,000+): On the 10th anniversary of Jordan's passing, Split This Rock dedicated the 2012 Festival in her memory.
 Her poetry, prose, and teaching continue to inspire and animate Split This Rock’s work.

 - Adrienne Rich Circle ($1,000+): Moved by the vision for Split This Rock, Adrienne sent Split This Rock’s founders a powerful letter of endorsement and a check for $1,000 to support the first festival.

 - Lucille Clifton Circle ($500+): One of the first poets to say “yes” to featuring at the 2008 festival, Ms. Lucille, as she's fondly known, sadly was unable to attend due to illness.
 Split This Rock paid tribute to her at the 2010 festival, a month after her death.
 In her memory, her family has made the inaugural gift to the Lucille Clifton Circle.

 - Francisco X. Alarcón Circle ($250+): A faithful attendee at Split This Rock Poetry Festivals, Francisco spearheaded Poets Responding to SB 1070, often partnering with Split This Rock, and worked tirelessly for immigration justice.